Introduction to UML Deployment Diagram

 Now let us discuss the purpose of deployment diagrams.

 The term deployment in the deployment diagram itself specifies the role of this diagram.
 It is used for describing hardware components where the software components are actually deployed.
-UML is generally used to describe software artifacts of a system.
-However, UML deployment diagrams are a special case of UML diagram where the main emphasis is on the system’s hardware topology ( here topology means layout ).
+UML is generally used to describe the software artifacts of a system.
+However, UML deployment diagrams are a special case of UML diagrams where the main emphasis is on the system’s hardware topology ( here, topology means layout ).

 The Main Purpose of the Deployment Diagram